EpiCanard/GlobalMarketChest/README.md

 ![dependencies](https://user-images.githubusercontent.com/29657498/52743417-45af4080-2fda-11e9-8be7-4b645e77e898.png)

-To work you will need the plugin **Vault** to handle the economy.
+To work you will need :

-While there is no other storage system you will also need **MySQL**.
+- **Vault**
+- An **economy plugin** compatible with Vault to manage your economy

+*Soft Dependencies* :
+- If you want to use MySQL instead of default SQLite you will need to install a MySQL Server by yourself.

 ![features](https://user-images.githubusercontent.com/29657498/52743424-4ba52180-2fda-11e9-8fe1-dded69d0dd85.png)